Annual Physical Examination

 Vaccinations are safe, effective and well worth the financial commitment.
 Many diseases that were once considered deadly to dogs and cats, are now under control due to the use of vaccines.
 Our veterinary staff will discuss with you which vaccines are recommended for your pet.

 Flea and Tick Control

 Fleas and ticks can cause blood loss and the spread of serious diseases in pet animals.
 We have safe and easy products that are applied once monthly to protect your pets from these parasites.
-Please ask our staff about topical Revolution or topical Frontline for cats.
-For canines, ask about topical Frontline or oral Nexgard to help keep your pets flea and tick free.
+Please ask our staff about products available to keep your pets protected.